-All of our oceanfront hotels in Cambria are situated along Moonstone Beach Drive, offering easy access to Moonstone Beach and the Moonstone Beach Boardwalk, which runs a mile along the coast.
-The Cambria Inns Collection is a family-owned and operated business with four oceanfront Cambria hotels to accommodate all kinds of travelers.
+Our oceanfront hotels in Cambria are situated along Moonstone Beach Drive, across from Moonstone Beach and Moonstone Beach Boardwalk.
+The Cambria Inns Collection is a family-owned and operated business.
+We accommodate all kinds of travelers with our four oceanfront Cambria hotels.
 Moonstone Beach is home to many Cambria hotels, and the Cambria Inns Collection hotels are among the top-rated on TripAdvisor.

 Families with small children will love our budget-friendly Castle Inn, with a pool and large lawn for enjoying the sunset or playing some bean bag toss.
 For travelers searching for a more romantic getaway, Blue Dolphin Inn is our upscale boutique Inn with beautiful coastal decor for a relaxing escape.
 If you want something really unique and totally private, you will want to check out Moonstone Cottages, 3 freestanding cottages with amazing views and each is individually decorated with a beach-related theme.
 Sand Pebbles Inn is our midscale boutique property, perfect for a weekend getaway with friends or family, with some of the best views along Moonstone Beach.

 Blue Dolphin Inn